openbmc/bios-settings-mgr/README.md

 GetAttribute -To get the bios attribute current values and pending values if again.

-Properites: ResetBIOSSettings - Contain reset BIOS setting type: Interface have to set NoAction this property, when Reset BIOS settings are informed to the BIOS.
+Properties: ResetBIOSSettings - Contain reset BIOS setting type: Interface have to set NoAction this property, when Reset BIOS settings are informed to the BIOS.
 BaseBIOSTable - Save the whole BIOS table. map{attributeName,struct{attributeType,readonlyStatus,displayname,